bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 Everything went well today, I wasnt able to upload different data into my web app and use it to make predictions on, but I was able to finish the lecture task and predict who said what tweet between two users.
 I got hung up on two simple bugs.
 The first one being a couple typos I had made.
 The second being that I wrote "return app" twice in my app.py resulting in an internal server error when I tried to flask run.
 Both errors forced me to go back through the lecture written code and review all of the days work.
 Overall I dont feel like the time was wasted since I learned a lot re-reviewing my code wrtitten during lecture in detail.

+## Thursday

+Replicating the lecture task was very simple for me since I had already deployed a Heroku app during the Unit 2 Build.
+The biggest challenge was knowing how to implement .env using config vars in heroku and also learning aout the postgreSQL set up through heroku.
+Learning how to deploy twitoff from Heroku showed me how easy it can be to set up a web app that uses a database and an API.